Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Related Work

-In pattern recognition, after the SRs are solved, the sparse codes are frequently used as features for classification, e.g. face recognition \cite{wright2009robust}, image classification \cite{yang2009linear, boureau2010learning}.
-Usually, state-of-the-art performances are reached. \cite{gao2010kernel} applied kernel trick and developed a kernel SR which extends the work of \cite{wright2009robust} and \cite{yang2009linear}.
-But the kernel trick is applied on the dictionary rather than on the data.
-Since the dictionary may be unknown beforehand, the optimization becomes tricky.
-On the other hand, the applications on clustering are not as popular. \cite{ramirez2010classification} achieves clustering via alternatively partitioning the data and learning a sparse representation for each cluster.
-But the method depends on a sophisticated initialization scheme that involves spectral clustering.
-Sparse subspace clustering (SSC) \cite{elhamifar2013sparse} deals with data that lie in a union of independent low-dimensional linear/affine subspaces, with each subspace containing a cluster.
-First the sparse codes of each data point are solved with respect to the dictionary composed by the remaining data.
-Then based on these codes, a sparse similarity matrix is established.
-Finally spectral clustering is applied.
-SSC is well-found and can handle noise, outliers as well as missing data.
-But it is limited to clusters lie in independent subspaces.
+In pattern recognition, after OSRs are solved, the sparse codes are frequently used as features for classification, e.g., face recognition \cite{wright2009robust}, image classification \cite{yang2009linear, boureau2010learning, coates2011importance}. \cite{gao2010kernel} developed a kernel SR extending the work of \cite{wright2009robust} and \cite{yang2009linear}.
+The kernel trick is applied on the dictionary rather than the data.
+Since the dictionary is unknown beforehand, the optimization is complex.
+On the other hand, there are few work on clustering.
+Except in model combination way, e.g., \cite{ramirez2010classification,Dong2011Sparsity}, the most famous one may be sparse subspace clustering (SSC) \cite{elhamifar2013sparse}, which deals with data that lie in a union of independent low-dimensional linear/affine subspaces, with each subspace corresponding to a cluster.

-In summary, while SSR evolves from the dimensionality reduction and cluster analysis backgrounds, and one version of it is under-complete, most of existing SRs stem from the signal compression background and are over-complete.
-While the applications of existing SRs on classification are popular, the applications on clustering are few.
+In summary, OSRs are mainly applied to signal compression, image representation, and image classification.
+They are not related to cluster analysis and dimensionality reduction.
+The applications in clustering are few.